 In the midst of Christmas shopping, packing, and running from muggers, I didn't have time to write about my last experience at the Iris orphanage so I'll give you another glimpse into this other world I will be returning to in a week.

-group of short-term missionaries who had come into the city for lunch so we could hitch a ride with them back to Iris.
+The weekend was full of fun and surreal moments.
+Lindsay and I met up with a group of short-term missionaries who had come into the city for lunch so we could hitch a ride with them back to Iris.
 I was feeling a bit anti-social and well, quite honestly, the short-terms were obnoxious so when the group headed for the tables inside where there is air conditioning, we slid into a table in the scorching heat and enjoyed lunch at one of my favorite spots called Surf.
 In the picture I made Lindsay stand on the platform so I wouldn't feel like such a giant which is why we are laughing and our photographer (a boy from the orphanage) doesn't believe in counting to three.

 When we arrived at the orphanage we went to the "baby house" where the 2 year olds and younger live.
 I knew we were in for an overwhelming afternoon when we stepped through the door and were immediately surrounded by toddlers pulling on our legs, lifting their arms, begging to be held.
 At one point I was holding a child with each arm and had a feisty one on my back while several others clung to my legs.
 I have never experienced such a raw hunger for love and attention.
 Here are a few pictures to try to show you a bit of the chaotic nature of playing with all these precious children at one time.